Abu Yousuf Mohammad Mahfuzur Rahman

 Abu Yousuf Mohammad Mahfuzur Rahman, also known as A.Y.M.
-Mahfuzur Rahman, was a Bangladeshi army officer who served as a sub-sector commander during the Bangladesh Liberation War.
-In 1981, he was executed for his alleged involvement in the assassination of president Ziaur Rahman.
+Mahfuzur Rahman, (1 October 1942 – 23 September 1981) was a Bangladeshi army officer who served as a sub-sector commander during the Bangladesh Liberation War.
+In 1981, he was executed for his alleged involvement in the assassination of President Ziaur Rahman.

 Career

 Bangladesh Liberation War

 Mahfuzur joined the Pakistan Army in 1967 and was commissioned in 1968, being assigned to the 2nd East Bengal Regiment.
 When the Bangladesh Liberation War began on 25 March 1971, he was a captain in the 8th East Bengal Regiment, which revolted against Pakistan.

 During the war, Mahfuzur was a sub-sector commander in sector 1.
 He was responsible for the Sreenagar sub-sector (along with Captain Matiur Rahman) and the Manughat sub-sector.

 For his actions during the war, Mahfuzur was awarded Bir Bikrom.
+After the independence of Bangladesh, he was promoted to the rank of major.
+He served as the adjutant of the 8th East Bengal Regiment.
+He also served as the brigade major of the 55th Independent Brigade.
+He was promoted to the rank of lieutenant colonel in 1977 and served as the commanding officer of the 4th East Bengal Regiment.
+Later he served as the general staff officer I of the 24th Infantry Division and personal secretary to the President of Bangladesh.